JVaassen/ducoboxHTTP/README.md

 Add your IP-adres in de node and the node-ID you want to read.
 You can look up the node-ID by accessing your ducobox on http://IPADRESDUCOBOX

+Pre-requisite is the nodejs module "request".
+That can be installed by

+    npm install request

 ## Roadmap

 What is still on the roadmap?